Skagit County Master Gardener Foundation

 • Eggplant is a relative of tomatoes and peppers and requires summer heat; however, they don't take up a lot of space.

-• Broccoli, cabbage, and brussels sprouts grow well here but the leaves are prone to pest problems.
+• Broccoli, cabbage, and brussel sprouts grow well here but the leaves are prone to pest problems.
 Broccoli and cabbage also need a lot of space.

-• Fennel can be difficult to get started, but grows easily once the shoots emerge—and it’s delicious!
+• Bulb fennel can be difficult to get started, but grows easily once the shoots emerge—and it’s delicious!

 Fall Garden